 The User Portal is a web-based interface that enables self-service for several account-and project-related tasks.
 To access the User Portal, you must possess a valid account on the ACF.
 If you do not have an account, please review the Requesting an Account document.
 If you do have an account and suspect it has been disabled, please submit a ticket to firstname.lastname@example.org.

 To log in to the User Portal, navigate to the webpage.
-Provide your NICS username and password, then authenticate with Duo.
+Provide your NetID and NetID password, then authenticate with Duo.
 You should then be successfully logged in to the User Portal.

 The User Portal provides several options for managing projects on the ACF.
 In general, most options apply only to staff and faculty; students and other personnel are limited to requesting access to a project.